A Brooks-type result for sparse critical graphs

 Note that $g_2(t) \geq 0$ is equivalent to $v$ having charge at least $k - 2/(k-1)$.
 The function $g_2(t)$ is quadratic with a negative coefficient at $t^2$, so it suffices to check its values at the boundaries.
 They are

 and

 Each of these values is positive.

-{\it Case 3:} $t = 1$.
-By definition of $L_1$, $v$ is adjacent to at least one vertex $w$ with degree $k-1$.
-Because $|C| = t = 1$ and so $C = \{v\}$, we have that $w \notin C$ and so by Fact \ref{clusters partition} $w$ is in a different cluster.
-Recall that by definition $w,v$ in different clusters is equivalent to $N[w] \neq N[v]$.
-If $v$ is not in a $(k-1)$-clique $X$, then by Claim \ref{adjacent k-1} $w$ is in a $(k-1)$-clique and cluster of size at least $2$.
-In this case $v$ will receive charge $(k-3)/(k-1)$ in total from the cluster containing $w$ using Rule R2 and will not give any charge.
+{\bf Case 3:} $t = 1$.
+By the definition of $L_1$, $v$ is adjacent to at least one vertex $w$ with degree $k-1$.
+Since $|C| = t = 1$ and so $C = \{v\}$, $w \notin C$.
+So by Fact \ref{clusters partition}, $v$ and $w$ are in different clusters.
+This means $N[w] \neq N[v]$.
+If $v$ is not in a $(k-1)$-clique $X$, then by Claim \ref{adjacent k-1}, $w$ is in a $(k-1)$-clique and a cluster of size at least $2$.
+In this case $v$ will receive charge $(k-3)/(k-1)$ in total from the cluster containing $w$ using Rule R2, and will not give away any charge.
 Therefore we may assume that $v$ is in a $(k-1)$-clique $X$.